 - Pro – in-person course

-As you move further along the pathway the pre-requisites, time commitment, and evaluation criteria become increasingly more robust.
+As you move further along the pathway, the prerequisites, time commitment, and evaluation criteria become increasingly more robust.

-Many high school and college prefer a coach to have at least achieved level “D” of the Coaching License Pathway.
-For a youth soccer coach, the expectation is often lower.
+Many high schools and colleges prefer a coach to have at least achieved level “D” of the Coaching License Pathway.

-As I have mentioned before this does vary from coaching role to coaching role.
-Some coach’s roles only need experience whereas some roles at the very top of the game require a Pro coaching qualification.
+As I have mentioned before, this does vary from coaching role to coaching role.
+Some coach’s roles only need experience, whereas some roles at the very top of the game require a Pro coaching qualification.

 Conclusion

-So in conclusion, a soccer coach can make a reasonable income at any level of the game.
+So, in conclusion, a soccer coach can make a reasonable income at any level of the game.

-But as you progress up into the more competitive and professional games you will require a higher level of qualifications and experience, but you will also earn more for the coaching ability that you bring to the role.
+But as you progress up into the more competitive and professional games, you will require a higher level of qualifications and experience, but you will also earn more for the coaching ability that you bring to the role.

-If you found this post helpful you may also enjoy reading another one of my related articles:
+If you found this post helpful, you may also enjoy reading another one of my related articles:

 - Do soccer players get paid more than football players?